 Meet Casey!

-I use gentle, empowering approaches such as expressive arts, clinical hypnosis, mindfulness, Internal Family Systems (“parts” therapy), inner child work, dreamwork, and body-oriented psychotherapy to support clients in uncovering their inner wisdom and stepping into their true Selves.
+Are you curious about utilizing your creative imagination for healing and wellness?
+I use gentle, empowering approaches such as expressive arts, clinical hypnosis, mindfulness, “parts” therapy, inner child work, dreamwork, and body-oriented psychotherapy to support clients in uncovering their inner wisdom and stepping into their true Selves.

-First, clients learn to ground and self-nurture while developing mindful awareness of thoughts, emotions, and bodily signals.
-Next, clients learn to express emotions in contained, healthy ways.
+Together, we will develop your awareness, re-regulate your nervous system, heal old wounds, and learn new skills that empower you to be who you choose to be.
+First, you will learn to ground and self-nurture while developing mindful awareness of thoughts, emotions, and bodily signals.
+Next, you will learn to express emotions in contained, healthy ways.
 Moving these stuck emotions out of the body relieves many psychological and physical ailments.
-Clients also learn to utilize their creative imaginations for healing and wellness.
-These skills help clients re-create meaning and inspire changes in thoughts, emotions, neural networks (the cellular level of the body), and the subtle (energetic) body.
+You will also learn to utilize your creative imagination for healing and wellness.
+These skills help you re-create meaning and inspire changes in thoughts, emotions, neural networks (the cellular level of the body), and the subtle (energetic) body.

 Insurances accepted: